solarslurpi/Van_2021/Electricity/Batteries.md

 # Batteries
+Perhaps obvious, the batteries in the van provide DC current to two loads:
+- DC stuff like LED lights, a few fans...at most around 5 to 10A.
+- DC to AC stuff through our inverter which requires enough current to power the 120V microwave, water heater, popcorn popper, and induction stove.
+The inverter we are using can provide up to 3000W of 120V AC, roughly two of the AC appliances running at the same time.
+Given this is a 12V system, 3000/12 = 250A max.

+Thus, the max amount of DC current delivered by the batteries at one time  is 250A.

+# Capacity

 We have installed 6 Battle Born 12V 100Ah batteries.
 The 6 batteries are connected in [parallel](https://en.wikipedia.org/wiki/Series_and_parallel_circuits).

-## Output
-Our system outputs 12V DC Power at a capacity of 600Ah.
+Providing a capacity of 600Ah.

 ![batteries](./images/bulkhead_batteries.jpeg)

+The BattleBorn batteries are designed to provide the high current (250A) requirements we need.
+[This battleborn blog post](https://battlebornbatteries.com/comparison-one-battle-born-lifepo4-battery-two-6v-gc2-batteries-series/) provides more detail into the battery's characteristics when used to supply current to higher current loads.

 ## Charging
 The batteries are charged by either: